 An assault with a deadly weapon is a felony offense.
 A prosecutor is going to be seeking a conviction that results in a lengthy prison sentence and steep fines, so alleged offenders need to make sure that they have a strong legal defense.

-Denton Assault with a Deadly Weapon Lawyer
+Assault with a Deadly Weapon Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 Were you or your loved one arrested for assault with a deadly weapon in the greater Denton area?
 You are going to want to make sure that you have a skilled criminal defense attorney.